MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 Spatializing **user interface** elements helps declutter the user's sonic "space" by limiting the number of stereo sounds locked to their heads.
 Especially in direct manipulation interactions, touching, grabbing, and releasing feels more natural when audio feedback is spatialized.
 However, see below regarding distance attenuation for these elements.

-Spatializing **visual indicators** intuitively informs users when they are outside the field of view.
+Spatializing **visual indicators** and **_embodied_ AI voices** intuitively informs users when they are outside the field of view.

-For **faceless voice assistance**, and other elements without a well-defined spatial location, avoid spatialization.
+In contrast, avoid spatialization for **_faceless_ AI voices**, and other elements without a well-defined spatial location.
 Spatialization without a related visual element can distract users into thinking there is a visual element that they can't find.

 Adding spatialization will come with some CPU cost.
 Many applications will have, at most, two sounds playing simultaneously.
 The cost of spatialization in that case can be negligible.
 You can use the MRTK frame rate monitor to judge the impact of adding spatialization.